Ireland Hiking: Wild Atlantic Way

 - Physical intensity: 4 out of 5

-- Enjoy views of the tranquil Clew Bay and the surrounding Nephin Beg mountain range.
+- Enjoy views of the tranquil Clew Bay and the surrounding Nephin Beg mountain range from your chosen vantage point.

 - Experience the art of sheep herding at Glen Keen Farm, watching skilled dogs masterfully guide sheep.